 DCS maintained the inactive cases well below the legislative benchmark of 1,000 since April 2017.
 Regrettably, the inactive cases rose above the benchmark during the prior period, largely attributable to barriers in Guardian with closing assessments.
 In March 2017, DCS fell below the legislatively required benchmark of 1,000 inactive cases.
-From a peak of 16,014 in January of 2015 to 1,854 in June 2022 which is an 88 percent decrease.
+From a peak of 16,014 in January of 2015 to 1,579 in December 2022 which is a 90 percent decrease.
 While this still represents a significant decrease from March 2017, the Department has been addressing inactive cases to return below the benchmark of 1,000.
 To achieve this and to help improve caseloads, the Department uses performance management and other elements of the management system.

 The Department achieved the original benchmark of less than 13,000 open reports six months ahead of the established target date in December 2016 when it reduced the number of open reports to 9,611.
-From a peak of 33,245 open reports in April 2015, the Department reduced that to 10,568 as of June 2022 (see Table 1), representing a 68 percent decrease.
+From a peak of 33,245 open reports in April 2015, the Department reduced that to 10,153 as of December 2022 (see Table 1), representing a 70 percent decrease.
 The benchmark was decreased to 8,000 starting the first quarter of SFY19 below which the Department remained each reporting period until the third quarter of SFY21.
 This is primarily attributed to the transition from the previous child welfare information system (CHILDS) to the new system (Guardian) in early 2021.
 Additionally, the Department experienced an increase in reports to the Arizona Child Abuse Hotline as children returned to school and other settings in which mandated reporters now have more contact with potential victims.
-From July 2020 through June 2022, the Department averaged approximately 8,222 open reports; just slightly over the benchmark.
+From July 2020 through December 2022, the Department averaged approximately 8,481 open reports; just slightly over the benchmark.

-Like most other industries, DCS has struggled with the "Great Resignation".
+Like most other industries, DCS was challenged by the "Great Resignation".
 As employers across the state and nation struggle to not only retain employees but also recruit and hire staff in the current environment, DCS has sought to strategize actions that might help address this challenge and minimize its impact.
 DCS offers telecommuting and/or a virtual work environment for staff for whom it is appropriate given their work duties.
 Additionally, DCS implemented a practice of offering staff who resign the ability to become temporary workers who are called to work on targeted activities or specific shift work (e.g. Hotline, after-hours investigation, or placement administration).
 This helps to reduce the impact of resigning staff and still have experienced resources willing to assist with critical duties.

 DCS HR continues its efforts to hire and place DCS Specialists at a rate equal to or greater than departures from the Department.
 Sustained staffing levels help contribute to the reduced number of inactive cases, total open reports, and foster care population.
-Despite these efforts, DCS had a significant lack of resumes during the reporting period.
-However, recently the Arizona Legislature with the support and backing of Governor Ducey, were able to secure a much needed ten percent wage increase for state employees that was effective in July of 2022.
+Recently, the Arizona Legislature provided a much needed ten percent wage increase for state employees that was effective in July of 2022.
 Additionally, field staff (child safety specialists, case aides, supervisors and other field staff) were provided a one-time ten percent Critical Services Pay in December 2021 while remaining staff (i.e. non-field staff) received a five percent Conditional Retention pay in June 2022.